makerbase-mks/MKS-TFT/MKS-TFT3.5/README.md

 After decompressing the compressed package, copy all the files and folders inside to the root path of sdcard, insert to the TFT35 and reboot it, it will update automatically.

 ## MKS-TFT35 Firmware version description
+MKS-TFT35 V1.0.8

+     (1) Fix the problem that cura cannot read SD card files (2) Fix the display problem of the material break detection dialog box (3) Fix the buzzer response problem when the material is interrupted

 MKS-TFT35 V1.0.7

      (1) Add support for UPS power failure detection module